sander1988/Indego/README.md

 ## Known issues
 * A special [Chrome plugin](#installing-the-chrome-extension) is required to complete the account linking in HomeAssistant.
-* The Bosch Cloud (running on Azure) might block this integration from time to time (errors like 'The connection to the Bosch Indego API failed!').
+* The Bosch Cloud (running on Azure) might block this integration from time to time.
+You might see HTTP 4XX errors like 'The connection to the Bosch Indego API failed!'.
 This might happen during component setup or during state updates.
 In that case you might be able to workaround the issue by changing the user agent (using the Configuration panel in HomeAssistant of this component).

 ## New issues
 If you experience issues/bugs with this the best way to report them is to open an issue in **this** repo.